 Loading...

-If field operations consultant feels harder in Hartford than it should, the problem is usually focus and systems — not effort.
+If field operations consulting feels harder in Hartford than it should, the problem is usually focus and systems — not effort.
 Hartford's SERP is unusually PE- and turnaround-heavy — 'interim business operator for PE' and 'business turnaround advisor' signal a buyer class that pays premium rates and values operator credibility over MBA credentials.
-HooksHustle delivers field operations consultant with hands-on execution — not another report that sits in a folder.
+HooksHustle delivers field operations consulting with hands-on execution — not another report that sits in a folder.

 Home services owners are stuck working in the business, leaving pricing on the table and depending on word-of-mouth leads, with operations that cap growth.
 Process and recurring revenue unlock both scale and exit value.